Third Japanese cabinet minister in a month resigns in blow to PM | Politics

 Kishida said he had accepted Terada's resignation in order to prioritise parliamentary debate, including discussions on a second extra budget for the fiscal year ending in March.
 Asked about the fact that three ministers have resigned since Oct.
 24, Kishida said he would like to apologise.

-"I feel a heavy responsibility," he told reporters, adding that he planned to name Terada's successor early on Monday.
+"I feel a heavy responsibility," he told reporters, adding that he planned to formally name Terada's successor early on Monday.
+He is likely to nominate Takeaki Matsumoto, a former foreign minister, NHK public television said.
 Terada's departure could further weaken the embattled premier, whose support ratings have remained below 30% in several recent opinion polls, a level that may make it difficult for him to carry out his political agenda.

 After leading the LDP to an election victory days after Abe was gunned down on the campaign trail, Kishida had been widely expected to enjoy a "golden three years" with no national elections required until 2025.
 Abe's suspected killer said his mother was bankrupted by the Unification Church and blamed Abe for promoting it.
 The LDP has acknowledged many lawmakers have ties to the church but that there is no organisational link to the party.